coucouland/coucou-user-guide/docs/channel/chat.md

 enable querying for availability times via chat request in order to determine the best time to schedule a team meeting.

+✅ Chat provides the more support for interactivity than any other channel

 ## Egress

 Publishing content changes via a Chat channel requires the channel to include a service configuration.
 This includes: